Bay Street station: Montclair Connection

 A long sought connection of train service between the Lackawanna Railroad's Montclair Branch and the Erie Railroad's New York and Greenwood Lake Railroad, which serviced five other stations in Montclair was first proposed in 1929 by the Regional Plan Association.
 However, the Great Depression shelved any plans to connect the lines.
 The plan continued to wane for several years until in 1963, when the old Boonton Branch was reconfigured at Mountain View in Wayne, New Jersey to the New York and Greenwood Lake, when revival plans returned.
 However, the connection continued to be a quiet subject until the late 1980s, when New Jersey Transit revived the proposal.
 A deal was struck with the township of Montclair in 1998, with a one track connection used for only diesel train sets.
 However, this proposal was changed into a double track connection with overhead electric catenary wires.
 Construction on the Montclair Connection began one year later and was completed on September 30, 2002.

 As a result of the Montclair Connection, Bay Street station was reconstructed entirely.
 The lone single platform was removed, rebuilt with two high-level platforms and a large crossover bridge.
 The shelter was removed and service was expanded full-time in both directions.
 Rather than being a terminal for trains, trains continued northward to Montclair Heights, where passengers could transfer to other trains.

 Transit village

 On July 11, 2010, it was announced by the New Jersey Department of Transportation that Montclair, along with Somerville, had been designated as transit villages.
 These transit villages are designated to provide residents and people public transit with public services including new residences and stores.
 Montclair was given high regard for the work done at Bay Street station to make it possible, including a new parking deck, and a complex of seven residential units along Pine Street.
 These transit villages would also be given a chance to get $100,000 in funding to continue the station's development.
 Although Montclair's transit village is mostly built at Bay Street, the township also serves five other stations, all in walkable distance from residences.

+2025 crash

+On December 19, 2025, 17 people were injured after two NJ Transit trains collided west of the train station.